 May 2 - Stanford.
 Annual Northern California meeting of the California Map Society, at the Hartley Conference Center.

 May 14-15 – Washington.
-Annual meeting of the Philip Lee Phillips Society, at the Library of Congress, 'Mapping of the Polar Region'.
+Annual meeting of the Philip Lee Phillips Society, at the Library of Congress, 'Finding the Antipodes: The Cartographic History of Polar Exploration from 1500 to the Present'.

 May 14-17 - Kalamzoo, Michigan.
 Two proposed panels: 'Rethinking Medieval Maps I: The Unmapped, Marginalized and Fictitious' and 'Rethinking Medieval Maps II: Evidence for the Use and Re-Use of Maps', convened by Laura Whatley and Chet Van Duzer, for the International Congress on Medieval Studies.
 Deadline for Call for Papers: 15 September 2014.